solutionforest/filament-tree/README.md

 > [!IMPORTANT]
 > Please note that we will only be updating to version 2.x or 3.x, excluding any bug fixes.

+> [!NOTE]
+> **Enhanced Fork**: This is an enhanced fork of the original Filament Tree plugin.
+We've built upon the excellent work of the original authors to add policy authorization, dedicated tree resources that replace table views, and enhanced Filament v4 compatibility.
+This fork was developed to meet specific requirements - replacing tables with trees in some resources and applying Laravel policies - and we found it more beneficial to enhance the existing plugin rather than start from scratch.
+We've tried our best to make the component behave exactly like the original until the new features are activated, maintaining full backward compatibility.
+Until the original developers accept these enhancements (if they choose to), this should be treated as a beta version developed with these specific use cases in mind.
+We invite anyone interested to help us debug and improve these changes.

 # Filament Tree

 Filament Tree is a plugin for Filament Admin that creates a model management page with a heritage tree structure view.
 This plugin can be used to create menus and more.